-UNITED NATIONS PALESTINE COMMISSION Recent British Editorial Comment on the Palestine Ouestion
+UNITED NATIONS PALESTIES COMMISSION

+Recent British Editorial Comment on the Palestine Question

-1. THE MANCHISTER GUARDIAN of 25 March 1948, an in editorial entitle "May 15" states that although Bevin announced that Britain was handing Palestine over to the United Nations and "not to chaos", there may in practices be little difference between the two.
+1. THE MANCHESTER GUARDIAN of 25 March 1948, in an editorial entitled "May 15" states that although Bevin announced that Britain was handing Pelesting over to the United Nations and "not to chaos", there may in practice be little difference between the two.
 At the moment, it looks as though the partition plan will stand as the valid decision of the United Nations on May 15.
-"Since the Palestine Commission has already announced that it cannot enforce partition and is naturally reluctant to take responsibility in the circumstances, it would be optimistic to hope that there will be any United Nations authority in Palestine to whom we can hand over the government on May 15".
+"Since the Pelestine Commission has already announced that it cannot enforce partition and is naturally reluctant to take responsibility in the circumstances, it would be optimistic to hope that there will be any United Nations authority in Pelestine to whom we can hand over the government on May 15".

-However, the editorial continues, there will be some authority - a "de facto" partition - since the Jews have decided "quite legitimately" to set up a provisional government, and the Arabs will have effective control in Arab areas of Samaria and elsewhere.
-The problem, since these two "States" almost certainly be at war, is to concentrate on forming the international regime for Jerusalem and providing it with its own police force.
-This would provide a calm center where the Commission could work and where moderates leaders on each side could meet and talk.
+"de facto" partition -- since the Jews have decided "quite legitimately" to set up a provisional government and the Arabs will have effective control in Arab areas of Samaria and elsewhere.
+The problem, since these two "States" will almost certainly be at war, is to concentrate on forming the international regime for Jerusalem and providing it with its own police force.
+This would provide a calm center where the Commission could work and where moderate leaders on each side could meet and talk.

-Although it would be difficult for the British Government to take part in this officially, after its "repeated farewells", British assistance might be given by allowing volunteers from the police and administration to stay on in Jerusalem.
+Although it would be difficult for the British Government to take part in this officially, after its "repeated farewells", British assistance might be given by allowing volunteers from the police and administration to stay on in Srusalem.

-2. In an editorial entitled "A Policy for Palestine" THE TIMES of London of 3 April 1948 describes the recent action of the Security Council as having "pronounced the doom of the present plan of partition by refusing the Palestine Commission's request for an international force to put it into operation".
+2. In an editorial entitled "A Policy for Palestine" THE TIMES of London of 3 April 1948 describes the recent action of the Security Council as having "pronounced the doom of the present plan of partition by refusing the Pelestine Commission's request for an international force to put it into operation".

 Terming as "unjust" the claims of the Zionists that the Council's action has sanctioned Arab aggression, the editorial holds that the plan cannot be implemented except by the cooperation of both sides.
 In this connection, no progress has been made toward securing the active Arab participation on which the plan depends.

-Commending the United States for not piecing formal trusteeship proposals before the Council as possibly prejudicing the chances of a truce, the editorial points out that the General Assembly's immediate task is to create some authority to which Britain can hand over her responsibility on May 15.
+Commending the United States for not placing fermal trusteeship proposels before the Council as possibly prejudicing the chances of a truce, the editorial points out that the General Assembly's immediate task is to create some authority to which Britain can hand over her responsibility on May 15.

-The members of the Assembly "must know by this time that a settlement, to be effective, must command the-upport of both sides".
+The members of the Assembly "must know by this time that a settlement, to be effective, must command the support of both sides".